experimaestro/experimaestro-cpp/docs/index.md

 # Installation

+Experimaestro is implemented using several languages and thus, you have to install multiple ecosystem with the right version.

+## Python

 You need a working `python3` interpreter on your system along with `pip3`.

 To install required python's modules type: